 Identify different touch points and think through how the prospects might interact with your website.
 Once the visitors take action, you need to define what is the next desired action.
 Write your next message that encourages the recipient to take that particular step.

 This isn’t an easy task since the digital buyer´s journey isn’t linear.
 Visitors jump across your content, they subscribe, download your content, read your article, and so on.
 The amount of information can be overwhelming.
-That’s why email automation is handy.
+That’s why email automation is handy. (and a decent workflow and tool to write all these in one place and distribute centrally)

 Identify the events that trigger the automated emails.